Universum GANs: Improving GANs through contradictions: Reproducibility : Experiment setups, Network Architecture and Selected Model hyperparameters

-The experiments were performed on Amazon AWS cloud servers, using a p3.8xlarge instance with 4 NVIDIA V100 Tensor Core GPUs.
+All our experiments were performed on Amazon AWS cloud servers, using a p3.8xlarge instance with 4 NVIDIA V100 Tensor Core GPUs.
 We use Auptimizer ~\cite{liu2019auptimizer} library to analyze performance of different hyperparameters detailed below.
-The code for our research will be released shortly, pending an internal review on open source policies.

 For the sections below we use $C_U$ and $C_{gen}$ ($\hat{C}_U$ in eq.\eqref{eq_cs_unified_loss}) to represent the loss multipliers during the universum and semi-supervised setting respectively.
 From our analysis its clear that $C_U$ value of $0.5$ yields the ideal performance for both datasets, with the model being sensitive to it's value.
 Optimal $C_{gen}$ can vary for both the datasets, but the model performance remains fairly robust to it within a range of (0.1,1.0).